kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that generated misaligned play button arrows in some themes when using the Video.js player.
 * Fixed bug that sometimes generated jagged rows in galleries with mixed aspect ratios.
 * Fixed bug that attempted to generate thumbnails using FFMPEG if a user had previously installed FFMPEG, disabled in-browser thumbnails, then disabled FFMPEG.
-* Fixed bug that prevented disabling plugin user capabilities if no users were assigned to the capability and on plugin deactivation.
+* Fixed several user capability related bugs related to users who were not assigned any roles and capabilities that were not assigned to any roles.
-* Changed video title overlay z-index from 103 to 3 to avoid floating over other elements.
+* Changed video title overlay z-index to 103 to avoid floating over other elements.

 = 4.2.9 - November 15, 2013 =
 * Fixed bug that interfered with database queries that do not have post_meta (The Events Calendar revealed the bug, but it likely had an effect on other plugins).